 All residential schemes must provide a minimum provision of public open space in accordance with the table above, which has regard to the content of the Section 28 Guidelines 'Sustainable Residential Development in Urban Areas' (2009).
-Where a question arises as to whether a site falls within the built up area or within a new residential community area as set out in the Core Strategy and Figure 2.9 the decision shall be solely at the discretion of the Planning Authority.

 To qualify as public open space the area must be designed and located to be publicly accessible and useable by all in the County; generally free from attenuation measures; and capable of being taken in charge (i.e. must accord with the Council policy on taking in charge of open spaces).